zonecheung/Rails-Assessment/README.md

 ## Notes

-I use Redis to save the job processing state as well since we already used `sidekiq` for the background job.
+I use Redis to save the job processing state since we already used `sidekiq` for the background job.
 We only need to store the state of a single job in the assignment.

 I also added `rubocop` gem and tried to fix some syntaxes based on the recommendations, run `rubocop` to verify the results.